mozilla/data-docs/src/datasets/non_desktop/google_play_store/reference.md

 - [`p_Retained_installers_play_country_v1`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&p=moz-fx-data-marketing-prod&d=google_play_store&t=p_Retained_installers_play_country_v1&page=table) - Store activity for the Play  Store (organic) acquisition channel.
 Includes a country breakdown for the channel.
 - [`p_Retained_installers_utm_tagged_v1`](https://console.cloud.google.com/bigquery?project=moz-fx-data-marketing-prod&p=moz-fx-data-marketing-prod&d=google_play_store&t=p_Retained_installers_utm_tagged_v1&page=table) - Store activity for the Tracked Channels (UTM) acquisition channel by campaign UTM.

 There are other tables available that are yet to be explored / incorporated into regular reporting.
-Some that may be of interest include: (Crashes table by app_version, device and os; installs tables and ratings tables).
+Some that may be of interest include:

+- Crashes by app_version
+- Device and OS
+- Installs
+- Ratings

 The metrics included in the retained_installers tables are:
 - **Store_Listing_Visitors** - Unique users who visited the app’s store listing on the Play Store app but haven’t installed the app